0161 353 0400

 The Composer Works is the complete music company at MediaCityUK in Salford, Greater Manchester.

-Now in its third successful year, it has produced music for hits such as “Surprise Surprise” for ITV, “Blandings” for BBC 1, for factual entertainment shows including "How Not To Get Old" for Channel 4, the hit drama "All At Sea" for CBBC and current ident music for all of Sky's existing sports' channels.
+Now in its third successful year, it has produced music for hits such as “Surprise Surprise” for ITV, “Blandings” for BBC 1, for factual entertainment shows including "Best of Both Worlds" for Channel 4, the hit drama "All At Sea" for CBBC and current ident music across Sky's sports' channels.

 The company represents ten UK composers and one LA-based composer, whose credits range from music for the X Factor UK/USA to preview music for theatrical trails to, most recently, Thor.

 The Composer Works serves MediaCityUK productions and far beyond.

 Whatever the circumstances are, there will never be a need to look outside of our studio doors for music.

 ITV2's terrifying new show Release The Hounds scored by Jode Steele and David Wainwright

 The Composer Works' composers, Jode Steele and David Wainwright, scored the music for the show.

 Commissioned by ITVand produced by Sony’s Gogglebox Entertainment, the format is part scream out loud horror, part gameshow...

 Fronted by Reggie Yates, the show put three unsuspecting contestants in a lonely forest at dusk who will endure a series of spooky challenges in order to win cash prizes.